-3.1.3.1.2 Radiotracer Activity Calculation and/or Schedule
+3.1.3.1.23.3.3.1.2 3.1.3.1.2 Radiotracer Activity Calculation and/or Schedule

-The amyloid seeking radiotracer activity administered will depend upon the specific tracer utilized (See Table below).
-Typically, the dose ranges between about 185 - 370 MBq (5 - 10 mCi); for regulatory approved tracers, this should be according to the package insert.
+The amyloid seeking binding radiotracer activity administered will depend upon the specific tracer utilized (See Table below, which includes tracers approved by the FDA to date).
+Typically, the dose ranges between about 185 - 370MBq (5 - 10 mCi); for regulatory approved tracers, this should be according to the package insert.
 All tracers approved at the time of this Profile have a maximum of 10 ml.
 The administered activity typically depends upon the local imaging protocol.
 The local protocol may require fixed activity, or the activity may vary as a function of various parameters including but not limited to subject size or age or scanning mode.
 The exact activity and the time at which activity is calibrated should be recorded.
 Residual activity remaining in the tubing, syringe or automated administration system or any activity spilled during injection should be recorded.
 The objective is to record the net amount of radiotracer injected into the subject to provide accurate factors for the calculation of the net SUV.